waltdakind/cricketscoring/README.md

-# cricketscoring
+# :dart: Cricket Scoring :dart:
-an app for keeping score in cricket
+An app for keeping score in the dart game, cricket.